AGI-init/AGI-init/README.md

 print(f'{AGI.__init__} is a "magic method".')
 ```

-While this "magic method" is indistinguishable from a technology sufficiently advanced, we have bothered to build some other stuff.
+While this "magic method" is indistinguishable from a technology sufficiently advanced, we have bothered to program some other stuff.

 Check it out [here](https://github.com/AGI-init/UnifiedML) and [here](https://github.com/Cave-Dwellers-Tree-People/minihydra), and maybe [here](https://github.com/AGI-init/tributaries) and [here](https://github.com/AGI-init/UnifiedML-legacy).